8. Song—Montgomerie's Peggy

 Email Poem |

-Analysis and Comments on 8.
+Comments, Analysis, and Meaning on 8.
 Song—Montgomerie's Peggy

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 8.
 Song—Montgomerie's Peggy here.